20 Times. Avid United fan through the hard times and the good. Still believes Wes Brown is the real hero of Old Trafford.

 Contrary to what people might say regarding Park's transfer to Manchester United and the role it had in appealing to Asian markets and such, there was a genuinely talented player in Park Ji Sung that Sir Alex Ferguson saw and was excited to make use.
 With players such as Son Hueng Min now grabbing all the headlines in England, it's important to remember that Park was the real trend setter in terms of bringing Asian awareness to England, and wider Europe of course.

-He would become the first Asian player to win the Premier and Champions League, and remains the most successful Asian player to date when going off trophies won over a career.
+He would become the first Asian player to win the Premier and Champions League, and he remains the most successful Asian player to date when going off trophies won over a career.

 The Big Game Player